udacity/create-your-own-adventure/english/an-apple-a-day/an-apple-a-day.md

-An a day keeps the doctor at bay!
+An apple a day keeps the doctor at bay!